polkastarter/staking-pols/README.md

 This repo implements a basic staking contract with some added functionality for stake-time based rewards.

-This staking contract shall eventually be the basis for an incentive mechanism for a rewards-based lottery ticket allocation (dee PDF in `documents` directory).
+This staking contract shall eventually be the basis for an improved incentive mechanism for a rewards-based lottery ticket allocation.

 ---

 ## Deployment Parameter

-At time of deployment, the contract address of the token which can be staked needs to be provided.
+At time of deployment, the contract address of the token which can be staked needs to be provided as well as the time (in seconds) the staked token shall be locked.

-Optionally, the contract address of a ERC20 rewards token can be provided.
-If that token is mintable, users will be able to claim/mint their (internal) reward credits into a 'real' rewards token.

-If address(0) is provided as a second parameter, minting of rewards token is disabled.
-The reward token address can also be set later, after deployment to a ERC20 token contract address.
+After deployment, (optionally) a ERC20 rewards token can be set set and tokens provided to the contract, which can be claimed later by the users.

 ---